YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 .. code-block:: go

-        func (buftary *BufferTArray) TpST(tptoken uint64, errstr *BufferT, tpfn func(uint64, *BufferT) int, transid string) error
+        func (buftary *BufferTArray) TpST(tptoken uint64, errstr *BufferT, tpfn func(uint64, *BufferT) int32, transid string) error

 :code:`TpST()` wraps :ref:`ydb-tp-s-st-fn` to implement :ref:`txn-proc`. :code:`tpfn` is a  function with two parameters, the first of which is a :code:`tptoken` and the second is an :code:`errstr`.

 As an alternative to parameters for :code:`tpfn`, create closures.

-A function implementing logic for a transaction should return :code:`int` with one of the following:
+A function implementing logic for a transaction should return :code:`int32` with one of the following:

 - A normal return (:code:`YDB_OK`) to indicate that per application logic, the transaction can be committed.
 The YottaDB database engine will commit the transaction if it is able to, as discussed in :ref:`txn-proc`, and if not, will call the function again.
 - :code:`YDB_TP_RESTART` to indicate that the transaction should restart, either because application logic has so determined or because a YottaDB function called by the function has returned TPRESTART.